Ukrainian diaspora: Size

-In Siberia the vast majority of the Ukrainians lived in the Central Asian region and in the Zeleny Klyn.
-On January 1, 1933, there were about 4.5 million Ukrainians (larger than the official figures) in the Soviet Union outside of the Ukrainian SSR, while in America there were 1.1-1.2 million Ukrainians.
+In Siberia, the vast majority of the Ukrainians lived in the Central Asian region and the Zeleny Klyn.
+On 1 January 1933, there were about 4.5 million Ukrainians (larger than the official figures) in the Soviet Union outside of the Ukrainian SSR, while in America there were 1.1-1.2 million Ukrainians.

 In 1931, the Ukrainian diaspora can be counted as follows:

 In the Ukrainian SSR, there were 25,300,278 Ukrainians.

 1945–1991

 Outside the Soviet Union and Eastern Europe

 After the Second World War, the Ukrainian diaspora increased due to a second wave of displaced persons.
 The 250,000 Ukrainians at first settled in Germany and Austria.
-In the latter half of the 1940s and early 1950s, these Ukrainians were resettled in many different countries creating new Ukrainian settlements in Australia, Venezuela, and for a time being in Tunisia (Ben-Metir), as well as re-enforcing previous settlements in the United States, Canada (primarily Toronto, Ontario and Montreal, Quebec), Brazil (specially in the South and Southeast regions), Argentina and Paraguay.
+In the mid-to-late 1940s and early 1950s, these Ukrainians were resettled in many different countries creating new Ukrainian settlements in Australia, Venezuela, and for a time in Tunisia (Ben-Metir), as well as re-enforcing previous settlements in the United States, Canada (primarily Toronto, Ontario and Montreal, Quebec), Brazil (specially in the South and Southeast regions), Argentina and Paraguay.
 In Europe, there remained between 50,000 and 100,000 Ukrainians that settled in the United Kingdom, France, Belgium, and the Netherlands.

 This second wave of emigrants re-invigorated Ukrainian organisations in the Americas and Western Europe.
 In 1967, in New York City, the World Congress of Free Ukrainians was created.
 Scientific organisations were created.
-There was created an Institute of Ukrainian Studies at Harvard.
+An Institute of Ukrainian Studies at Harvard University was also created.

 An attempt was made to unite the various religious organisations (Orthodox and Greek Catholic).
 However, this did not succeed.
-In the early 1970s, the Ukrainian Orthodox Church in the United States of America and the Ukrainian Autocephalous Orthodox Church in Europe, South America, and Australia managed to unite.
-Most of the other Orthodox churches maintained with each other some religious links.
+In the early 1970s, the Ukrainian Orthodox Church in the United States and Canada and the Ukrainian Autocephalous Orthodox Church in Europe, South America, and Australia managed to unite.
+Most of the other Orthodox churches maintained some religious links.
 The Ukrainian Greek Catholic Church had to wait until 1980 until its synod was recognised by the Vatican.
 The Ukrainian Evangelical and Baptist churches also created an All-Ukrainian Evangelical-Baptist Union.